tibe314/ShakkiTekoaly/documentation/testing.md

 gs.setTimeOpponent(299830); //Optional if your bot doesn't use these
 ```

-Since `GameState` is a static representations of a chess game, you need to create multiple of them to simulate a set of moves.
+Since `GameState` is a static representation of a chess game, you need to create multiple of them to simulate a set of moves.

 ## PerformanceTest class
-The api contains a class that can be used for testing.
+The API contains a class that can be used for testing.
 The class is `PerformanceTest.java` and it can be found in the `datastructureproject` packet.

 You can execute the class with a gradle task `performanceTest`.